Trump, SoftBank CEO announce $100 billion US investment, in echo of 2016 event

 While that money was eventually spent, it is unclear whether those jobs were created.
 The company has been rebuilding its finances after the failure of high-flying office-sharing startup WeWork and after some of the tech firms it is invested in through its Vision Fund unit fell out of favor among investors.

 Trump has an affinity for splashy announcements promising thousands of jobs, even though such investments do not always pan out.
-Early in his first term he announced a $10 billion investment by FoxConn in a Wisconsin factory that promised thousands of jobs that was mostly abandoned.
+Early in his first term, he announced a $10 billion investment by Foxconn in a Wisconsin factory that promised thousands of jobs but was mostly abandoned.

-It is unclear how SoftBank plans to fund the new investment.
-As of Sept.
-30, SoftBank had about $29 billion in cash and cash equivalents, according to its most recent earnings report.
-After a sharp decline in shares between 2021 and 2023, its stock has recovered, gaining nearly 50% year-to-date.

-The funding could come from various sources controlled by SoftBank, including the Vision Fund, capital projects or chipmaker Arm Holdings, CNBC said.

 In October, Son reiterated his belief in the coming of artificial super-intelligence, saying it would require hundreds of billions of dollars of investment.